 Cash operating netback is a financial measure widely used in the oil and gas industry as a supplemental measure of a company's efficiency and its ability to generate cash flow for debt repayment, capital expenditures, or other uses.
-The per barrel calculation of cash operating netback is based on bitumen sales volume.
+The per barrel calculation of cash operating netback is based on bitumen sales volumes.

-Total revenues, is an IFRS measure in the Corporation's consolidated statement of earnings (loss) and comprehensive income (loss), which is the most directly comparable primary financial statement measure to cash operating netback.
-A reconciliation from total revenues to cash operating netback is available in section 16 "Non-GAAP and Other Financial Measures" in MEG's annual 2021 MD&A.
+Revenues, is an IFRS measure in the Corporation's consolidated statement of earnings (loss) and comprehensive income (loss), which is the most directly comparable primary financial statement measure to cash operating netback.
+A reconciliation from total revenues to cash operating netback is available in section 16 "Non-GAAP and Other Financial Measures" in MEG's annual 2022 MD&A.

-Bitumen Realization
+Bitumen realization

 Bitumen realization is a non-GAAP financial measure, or ratio when expressed on a per barrel basis, and is used as a measure of the Corporation's marketing strategy by isolating petroleum revenue and costs associated with its produced and purchased products and excludes royalties.

-This term is not defined by IFRS and, therefore, may not be comparable to similar measures provided by other companies.
-This non-GAAP financial measure should not be considered in isolation or as an alternative for measures of performance prepared in accordance with IFRS.
+The term is not defined by IFRS and, therefore, may not be comparable to similar measures provided by other companies.
+This non-GAAP financial measure should not be considered in isolation or as an alternative for measure of performance prepared in accordance with IFRS.
 Bitumen realization per barrel is based on bitumen sales volumes.

-Petroleum revenue, net of royalties, is an IFRS measure in the Corporation's consolidated statement of earnings (loss) and comprehensive income (loss), which is the most directly comparable primary financial statement measure to bitumen realization.
-A reconciliation from petroleum revenue, net of royalties to bitumen realization has been provided in section 16 "Non-GAAP and Other Financial Measures" in MEG's annual 2021 MD&A.
+Revenues, is an IFRS measure in the Corporation's consolidated statement of earnings (loss) and comprehensive income (loss), which is the most directly comparable primary financial statement measure to bitumen realization.
+A reconciliation from revenue to bitumen realization has been provided in section 16 "Non-GAAP and Other Financial Measures" in MEG's annual 2022 MD&A.

-Transportation and Storage Expense net of Transportation Revenue
+Net Transportation and Storage Expense

-Transportation and storage expense net of transportation revenue is a non-GAAP financial measure, or ratio when expressed on a per barrel basis.
-Its terms are not defined by IFRS and, therefore, may not be comparable to similar measures provided by other companies.
+Net transportation and storage expense is a non-GAAP financial measure, or ratio when expressed on a per barrel basis.
+Its terms are not defined by IFRS and, therefore may not be comparable to similar measures provided by other companies.
 This non-GAAP financial measure should not be considered in isolation or as an alternative for measures of performance prepared in accordance with IFRS.
 Per barrel amounts are based on bitumen sales volumes.

 It is used as a measure of the Corporation's marketing strategy by focusing on maximizing the realized AWB sales price after transportation and storage expense by utilizing its network of pipeline and storage facilities to optimize market access.
-Per barrel amounts are based on bitumen sales volumes.